hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Open: profiles are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: extensions are explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept.
 * Cardinality: cardinality is only constrained where there is national agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g. legislative requirements).
 * Terminology Binding: where possible, elements are bound to the nationally recognised value set which is either inherited from the FHIR standard or a localised value set.
-Localisation occurs through a number of mechanisms including nationally maintained clinical reference sets in the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/), terminology published by government agencies such as the [Australian Bureau of Statistics](https://www.abs.gov.au/), [Australian Institute of Health and Welfare](https://www.aihw.gov.au/), [Services Australia](https://www.servicesaustralia.gov.au/), and use case projects that contribute additional concepts as needed for use in implementation.
   * By default, bindings specified in AU Base are [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to indicate the recommended local terminology.
 The binding can be stronger where either binding inherited by the FHIR standard is stronger (and therefore cannot be relaxed) or where there is strong national agreement on the terminology for use in an Australian healthcare context across use cases.
   * Where multiple terminologies are recognised for use in the Australian healthcare context, the set of terminologies are described using [additional bindings](http://hl7.org/fhir/tools/StructureDefinition/additional-binding), for example [AU Base Medication](StructureDefinition-au-medication.html), `Medication.code` uses additional bindings to describe usage of Australian Medicines Terminology, PBS Item Codes, MIMS, and GTIN.
 * Slice Constraints: slicing is avoided as much as possible.
 Slicing limits the opportunities for downstream IGs and applications to define their own business rules.
 Slicing, where present, is used to either include an extension or to define a real world concept that cannot be meaningfully modelled using another profiling technique, and is left open to allow for flexibility.